-[Akita] Is tonburi effective for dieting?
-Detailed explanation from nutritional value to recommended recipes
+Is Tonburi, a traditional Akita vegetable, effective for dieting?
+Detailed explanations from nutritional value to recipes

 In this article, we will explain in detail everything from the nutritional value of tonburi to recommended recipes.